snowboardit/GOON-Coin/README.md

-# GOONcoin
+# GOON Coin
-A Binance Smart Chain (BEP-20) token accompanied by a front-end and Discord bot.
+A Binance Smart Chain (BEP-20) token accompanied by a full-stack website and Discord bot.

 ## View a live version [here](https://gooncoin.maxlareau.com)!